sakib14044/sakib14044/README.md

 ### Hi there 👋, I'm Sakibur Rahman
 #### Web Developer

 I'm a professional Web Developer.
-I have 3+ years of experience in this field specially HTML5, CSS3, Bootstrap5, PHP, jQuery plugins, and WordPress.Project quality & performance is my first priority.
+I have 3+ years of experience in this field specially HTML5, CSS3, Bootstrap5, PHP, jQuery plugins, and WordPress etc. Project quality & performance is my first priority.
 I enjoy learning and have a strong desire to learn about new versions.
 I love to do any work carefully from the beginning to the end.
 I always like to solve problems.
 I'm always ready to do any web design or development.
 I am committed & dedicated towards to my work.

 Skills:  HTML / CSS/BOOTSTRAP/PHP/WORDPRESS/THEME DEV